 Simon Fraser University is committed to making accessible and preserving the products of research with the broadest possible community, including other scholars, practitioners, policymakers, and the public at large.
-To this end, research data will be managed according to the principles outlined in the draft SFU Research Data Management principles.
+To this end, research data will be managed according to the principles outlined in SFU's Research Data Management Strategy.

 What support is available to me when applying for funding or carrying out my funded research project?

 The SFU Library Data Services team is available for consultation and can aid you with putting together a data management plan that can be included in your application for funding.
 We can consult with you on creating data management plans, cleaning data, keeping your data safe, depositing your data into an appropriate repository, ethical considerations, structuring your data files, and other research data management questions.